sahil-sahu-dev/QuickTrivia/README.md

 * Learned to use the Codable protocol
 * Learned how to make timers.
 * Used MVVM architecture, SwiftUI and Swift5

-# Roadmap
-* Improve the Game Over view.
-* Add feature for High Score.
-* Add a circular progress bar to indicate time remaining.
-* Add alert if user is not connected to the internet.
-* Improve the UI of the application, make it look more lively- possibly by adding more pastel colours.
-* Add feature to 'Star' a question that users can view later on.
-* Add splash screen